Carbonate Bulk Isotope Analysis

 The large 180 L dewar should be at least half full prior to starting a full magazine of samples.
 If it is empty or near empty, replace with a fuller 180 L dewar.
-First close the valve on the 180 L dewar.
-Then use the wrench that should be attached to loosen and remove the hose.
+First, close the valve on the 180 L dewar.
+Then, use the wrench that should be attached to loosen and remove the hose.
 LEAVE THE BRASS FITTING ON THE DEWAR.
 Once the hose is removed, use the cart to move the empty dewar to the hallway and tear off half of the tag to indicate it is empty.
-It the 180 L dewar is not empty, use the other hose to empty the remaining liquid nitrogen into one of the handheld dewars, then place it in the hallway.
+If the 180 L dewar is not empty, use the other hose to empty the remaining liquid nitrogen into one of the handheld dewars before placing it in the hallway.
 Keep the cart in the lab.
-Next use the cart to move a nearly full 180 L dewar to the back of the kiel.
-Connect the hose to the LIQUID port, not that gas port.
+Next, use the cart to move a nearly full 180 L dewar to the back of the Kiel.
+Connect the hose to the LIQUID port, not the gas port.
 Once the hose is secure, open the valve.

 The small blue dewar underneath the instrument should be reasonably dry before each run.
 If a large amount of ice has built up, pour remaining liquid nitrogen into another dewar and remove ice.
 If the instrument has been dormant and the dewar has liquid water, pour it down a drain.
 DO NOT POUR LIQUID NITROGEN OR VERY COLD WATER ICE DOWN THE DRAIN.

 Make certain the liquid nitrogen refill parts that are normally hidden by the blue dewar are dry.
 Use compressed air to blow all water off liquid nitrogen parts.